AnanthSankaralingam/chromie/README.md

 ---

 ### P2
+1. Stress test with popular use cases. make sure it uses options.html and host permissions correctly. use base template for side panel
-1. Add more blog posts
+2. Add more blog posts
-2. Add more featured creations + preview (either render the ext or simply play YT vid demo)
+3. Add more featured creations + preview (either render the ext or simply play YT vid demo)

 ---